 - The maximum heat demand reduction for a label A+++ house is retrieved from the Ecofys report 'De systeemkosten van warmte voor woningen (2015)'.

 In the ETM costs are calculated based on the 'greenfield approach', which means that no costs are calculated for the current situation and costs are only added when changes occur.
 So insulation costs are only taken into account when the insulation in houses is increased.
 (NOTE: when the user reduces insulation, nothing happens: neither to the costs or to the heat demand.
-We consider reducing insulation as not realistic)
+Reducing insulation is not considered as realistic)

-The insulation costs for houses are based on the Ecofys report 'De systeemkosten van warmte voor woningen (2015)', where the investment costs for different 'insulation jumps' (low -> medium insulation, low -> high insulation, medium -> high insulation) are specified.
-We have chosen to use the 2020 insulation costs.
+The insulation costs for houses are based on the Ecofys report 'De systeemkosten van warmte voor woningen (2015)', where the investment costs for different 'insulation jumps' (low -> medium insulation, low -> high insulation, medium -> high insulation) are specified (using insulation costs from 2020).
 The table below shows the insulation costs for existing houses.

 When the number of houses increases for a certain housing type, the newly built insulation costs are taken into account for these newly built houses.
-If the insulation level of that housing type is not set on "high" insulation, we use interpolated insulation costs.
+If the insulation level of that housing type is not set on "high" insulation, interpolated insulation costs are used.
 The insulation costs in the table below only include the materials used (so cost of labor are not included).

 Low, medium and high insulation in the report is roughly specified as: